Consent, Privacy, and Clinic Policies

 Informed Consent

-You are encouraged to ask questions at any stage of the therapeutic process.
+Consent is ongoing and may be revisited at any time.
+You are encouraged to ask questions throughout the therapeutic process.

 How Consent Is Provided